LeadWoods0902/DandD_Nightmare_Plague/Characters/NPC/Chimo-Nahagi/Shatterborne & Waveborne/Ynessa.md

 [[Citrine Shatterborne]]
 [[Jasper Shatterborne (Quinn)]]

 Died while giving birth to Jasper.
-Given the chance at another child, [[Malachix Shatterborne]] chose to have a Cesarean performed on Ynessa while she was under the influence of [[Distilled Etheria]]
+Given the chance at another child, [[Malachix Shatterborne]] chose to have a Cesarean performed on Ynessa while she was under the influence of [[Effiria]]